Hylozoic/zome-explorer/README.md

 ## Configuration

-create a .env file in the project root with the following values
+Create a .env file in the project root with the following values

 ```
 DNA_FILE_PATH=/path/to/dna.json
 REACT_APP_ZOME_WEBSOCKET_URL=ws://localhost:[yourport]
 ```

-the dna.json should be in the dna folder of your holochain project, once you've built it to get the websocket url, add the following to your conductor config, replacing \[yourport\] with a port number
+Find the dna.json in the dna folder of your holochain project, once you've built it.
+To get the websocket url, add the following to your conductor config, replacing \[yourport\] with a port number

 ```
 [[interfaces]]